Noncollapsed degeneration of Einstein 4-manifolds I: Controls on constant mean curvature hypersurfaces in low curvature regions

-This diffeomorphism combined to the controls in $C^{l+1}$-norm on the curvature imply by elliptic regularity (just like in the proof with $k=0$) that there exists a constant $C'=C'(l+1,\alpha,n)>0$ such that We therefore have the property for $l+1$ and we can iterate. \end{proof}
+This diffeomorphism combined to the controls in $C^{l+1}$-norm on the curvature imply by Corollary \ref{est d + delta} (just like in the proof with $k=0$) that there exists a constant $C'=C'(l+1,\alpha,n)>0$ such that We therefore have the property for $l+1$ and the control on the metric $\tilde{\Psi}_{\tilde{\Sigma}}^*g^{\tilde{\Sigma}}$ improves thanks to Proposition \ref{contrôles optimaux sphere} and we can iterate this argument for all $l\leqslant k-1$. \end{proof}